10 Days Egypt Itinerary: Ancient Wonders & Local Treasures

 In the late afternoon, our driver took us to a charming local place called Om Kulthum Café.
 It was a small, laid-back café with a cozy vibe, and they served the freshest mango and guava juice perfect for cooling down after a hot afternoon.

-We also saw the Avenue of the Sphinxes, a historic pathway lined with hundreds of human-headed lion statues.
-This grand avenue once connected Karnak Temple to Luxor Temple, stretching over 2.7 kilometers.
-It was used for important religious processions and festivals, especially during the Opet Festival, where statues of the gods were carried from Karnak to Luxor.
-Standing along the path today, it’s incredible to imagine the ceremonies that once took place here thousands of years ago.
+We also explored the Avenue of the Sphinxes, a historic pathway lined with hundreds of human-headed lion statues.
+This grand avenue once connected Karnak Temple to Luxor Temple and stretched over 2.7 kilometers.
+Ancient Egyptians used it for major religious processions and festivals, especially during the Opet Festival, when priests carried statues of the gods from Karnak to Luxor.
+Standing along the path today, it’s incredible to imagine the ceremonies that unfolded here thousands of years ago.

 Day 7 – Hot Air Balloon Over Luxor & West Bank Exploration